-Generous U is a national contest to increase philanthropy and philanthropic values on U.S. college campuses.
+Generous U is a national contest to increase awareness and involvement of students on college campuses about the importance and impact of philanthropy and philanthropic values.
 Student groups are invited to compete for the $10,000 Sillerman Prize and the Generous U title.
-The competition is judged on YouTube videos and essays submitted by college and graduate students eligible to receive the prize through their college or university.
+The competition is judged based on the cover letters and YouTube videos submitted by undergraduate and graduate students eligible to receive the prize through their college or university.

 Please tell us how you have increased the practice and awareness of philanthropy or charitable giving of one’s own financial resources on your campus in a written submission that includes the following elements:

 First Paragraph should include:

 - University or college name